6 minutes

 3. Inventory Control That Powers Profitability

-• Controlling food costs without sacrificing quality
+• Controlling food costs without compromising quality

-• Reducing overordering and waste
+• Reducing overordering and minimizing waste

 • Enabling agile responses to demand shifts